-Supervision is not, of course, a new idea, for it has been in existence for a very long time.
-Freud and his followers supported one another in a similar way; supervision has been used ever since, though not just by therapists and counsellors.
-Helpers in a variety of other roles, including nursing, now recognise the place of supervision in maintaining good practice with patients and clients.
-Supervision is essential for counsellors and helpers because it affords an opportunity to discuss all aspects of work with someone who has received specialist training in this area.
+Supervision is not, of course, an entirely new idea for it has been in existence for a very long time.
+Freud and his followers supported each other in a similar way.
+Supervision has been used ever since, though not just by therapists and counsellors.
+Helpers in a variety of other roles, including nursing and social work, recognise the place of supervision in maintaining good practice with patients and clients.
+Supervision is essential for counsellors and helpers, because it affords the opportunity to discuss all aspects of work with someone who has received specialist training in this area.